Scott Baker (right-handed pitcher): Pitching style

 Baker threw a fastball, a cut fastball, a slider, a changeup, and a curveball.
 The fastball was his main pitch, which he threw over 60 percent of the time; it had an average velocity in the high nineties for much of his career.
 After Baker's return in 2013, his average fastball velocity had dropped to the high eighties, and he stopped throwing the curveball after the 2013 season.

 Baker has been a good control pitcher throughout his career, finishing in the top 10 in the American League in strikeout-to-walk ratio three times.
 He has the fourth-best strikeout-to-walk ratio in the history of the Twins, including their time as the Washington Senators, at 3.438 (behind Slowey's 4.702, Jim Merritt's 3.904, and Johan Santana's 3.794); he also has the eighth-best strikeouts per 9 innings pitched number in Twins' history (7.234).

 Personal life

-Baker and his wife Leann have two sons, Eli and Easton.
+Baker and his wife Leann have three children.
+His wife died of ALS on June 15, 2025.
 He is known for being soft-spoken.
 Since a "young age", Baker has been a Christian.
 He says, "I can't tell you how much I appreciated my parents for [bringing me to church]" and that he is "eternally grateful."
 He especially enjoys Paul's letters to the churches, saying, "It gives you hope... insight... peace in our daily lives."
 He credited his faith with helping him after he was sent to the minor leagues in 2006.